 In the long run, the One Belt One Road investments shall positively influence the EU’s political and economic positioning on a global scale.
 However, EU member states are divided on the BRI.
 France and Germany have not signed up for the BRI yet.
 Whereas Italy and many smaller member states have done so.

 Likewise, over the big pond, the current trade war around tariffs between the US and China might just be a preview of what’s ahead.
-China’s increasing power through the BRI (infrastructure, politics, economy, military) is likely to lead to a decline of America’s global influence in the years ahead, according to analysts.
+China’s increasing power through the BRI (infrastructure, politics, economy, military) is likely to lead to a decline in America’s global influence in the years ahead, according to analysts.

 China’s New Belt and Road Initiative (BRI)

 As stated in the Belt and Road Action Plan released in 2015, the new initiative will include land routes (the Silk Road Economic “Belt”) and maritime routes (the 21st Century Maritime Silk “Road”).
 The One Belt One Road map impressively showcases the extensive reach of China’s New Silk Road.

 As the Chinese government explained recently, the goal is to start a “new era of globalization”.
 This will benefit all and create new jobs.
 In fact, the Belt and Road Initiative is estimated to impact 60% of the World’s Population and to collectively account for 30% of the world’s global GDP.